 Decision variables in the capacity outlook models include the size and timing of new generation, storage, and network builds.
-To keep simulation times manageable, the models use linear programming rather than mixed integer programming, meaning that these discrete decision variables are linearised (for example, the model could choose to build 0.314 units of a 300 MW CCGT plant).
+To keep simulation times manageable, the models use linear programming rather than mixed

 The approaches used for rounding linearised build decisions in the capacity outlook models are described below.